 Curious about our mission?
 Below are answers to frequently asked questions.
 Want to learn more?
-Please call us at (718) 861-9084 or email us at email@example.com, and we will happy to help you!
+Please call us at (718) 861-9084 or email us at firstname.lastname@example.org, and we will be happy to help you!

 Often schools experiment with how and what to teach.
 As a New York Nativity School, Saint Ignatius School adheres to a 450-year Jesuit tradition of educational excellence and a proven 40-year Nativity-model program.